MuGdxy/muda/README.md

 **MUDA** can generate `cudaGraph` nodes and dependencies from your `eval()` call.
 And the `cudaGraphExec` will be automatically updated (minimally) if you update a `muda::ComputeGraphVar`, more details in [zhihu_ZH](https://zhuanlan.zhihu.com/p/658080362).

-define a muda compute graph:
+Define a muda compute graph:

 ```c++
 void compute_graph_simple()